Castlewellan Forest Park - A must-visit attraction in Down

 Castlewellan Peace Maze

-Nestled within the serene landscapes of Castlewellan Forest Park in County Down, the Castlewellan Peace Maze stands as both a marvel of horticultural design and a poignant symbol of Northern Ireland’s...
+Located within Castlewellan Forest Park in County Down, the Castlewellan Peace Maze is more than just a garden feature; it's a powerful symbol of Northern Ireland's path towards peace.
+Built between 2...

 Distance: 0.5 km